 People choose to post their iPad to us because our Apple Certified Technicians offer the highest standards of repairs, which typically can't be matched by a local independent computer store.

 We aim to have the iPad back with you within 48 hours of us receiving it.
 However, at SimplyFixIt, we believe that doing things right is better than doing things quickly, so there may be some cases where we need just a bit longer to get your iPad ready.
 Don't worry though, as soon as the iPad repair is completed, we'll be in touch to let you know, and then we can arrange express delivery back to Argyll.

 SimplyFixIt customers near Argyll

 We Fix MacBooks, iPads, iPhones and Windows laptops for people from all over the country, including near Argyll.
 Chances are that you live close to one of our customers already.
-Here is a map of the people that we have helped recently, who live near Argyll They have posted us their device.
+Here is a map of the people1, who live near Argyll, that we have helped recently.
+They have posted us their device.
 We have fixed it, and returned it by overnight insured courier.

 Send your device to us via Royal Mail Special Delivery, which should provide you with adequate insurance.
 We will fix it and return it to you without any fuss.

 Choose an iPad

 Argyll (; archaically Argyle, Earra-Ghàidheal in modern Gaelic, pronounced [ˈaːrˠəɣɛː.əl̪ˠ]), sometimes called Argyllshire, is a historic county and registration county of western Scotland.